orchidas/DiffGFDN/README.md

 # Data-driven spatially dynamic late reverberation rendering in coupled spaces for Augmented Reality

+To setup the repository, follow instructions in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Differentiable Grouped Feedback Delay Networks for late reverberation modelling in coupled spaces

 We proposed the Grouped Feedback Delay Network [1-3] to model multi-slope decay in late reverberation, which is commonly observed in coupled rooms and rooms with non-uniform absorption.